nuxencs/seasonpackarr/docs/design-docs/season-pack-lifecycle.md

 6. Existing client episode releases are inspected.
 7. `internal/release/` compares announce and client releases under configured fuzzy-matching rules.
 8. Smart mode may consult metadata providers to decide whether a grab is worthwhile.
-9. If torrent parsing is enabled or requested, torrent contents are decoded to derive stable target naming.
+9. `/api/pack` stops here: it only reports whether the pack matches. `/api/parse` continues by decoding the torrent contents to derive stable target naming.
-10. Matching episode files are hardlinked into the season-pack target directory.
+10. The client's import root is resolved, matches are recomputed, and matching episode files are hardlinked into the season-pack directory beneath the import root.
+11. The torrent is added to the client, verified/rechecked so the present files are recognised, and resumed (unless configured to stay paused).
+See [qbittorrent-import-flow.md](qbittorrent-import-flow.md) for the complete-vs-partial client import flow with diagrams.
-11. Logs and notifications communicate outcome.
+12. Logs and notifications communicate outcome.

 ## Failure Classes